 You can let it cool in the fridge if you're in a hurry, but please make sure it's room temperature before mixing it up with butter.

-After your pudding base is cooled and ready, give it a stir with a silicone spatula or a spoon before incorporating with butter.
+4. After your pudding base is cooled and ready, give it a stir with a silicone spatula or a spoon before incorporating it with butter.
 This is how your pudding base should look like when it's ready.

 (5) (5)

-In a bowl of a stand mixer (or using an electric hand mixer), beat the butter for at least five minutes, until it becomes really pale (almost white) and fluffy.
+5. In a bowl of a stand mixer (or using an electric hand mixer), beat the butter for at least five minutes, until it becomes really pale (almost white) and fluffy.

-While the mixer is still running on a medium speed, add one tablespoon at the time of the pudding mixture, making sure it's nicely incorporated with the butter before proceeding to add another one.
+6. While the mixer is still running on a medium speed, add one tablespoon at the time of the pudding mixture, making sure it's nicely incorporated with the butter before proceeding to add another one.

 Once you've added all of the pudding, beat on medium-high speed and scrape the bottom of the bowl once or twice to make sure everything is combined.
 Add in the vanilla and give it mix one last time.